The Top 5 Supplements for Brain Fog and Concentration

 2. Caffeine

-There is strong evidence that Caffeine improves attention, with Examine.com rating the evidence as grade A. Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
+There is strong evidence that Caffeine improves attention.
+Grade A, according to Examine.com.
+Caffeine as a supplement is a stimulant derived from naturally occurring (coffee / tea), commonly taken as capsule or powder or drink.
 Studies typically use 3–6mg per kg bodyweight.

 Caffeine is a naturally occurring stimulant found in coffee, tea, and cacao.
 It is one of the most researched performance-enhancing compounds available, known to improve endurance, strength, power output, and reaction time during exercise.
 It also improves alertness and reduces perceived effort, making hard training feel more manageable.
 It is available as a capsule or powder, though most people obtain it from coffee or pre-workout drinks.
 Effects are dose-dependent and tolerance builds with regular use, so cycling off periodically helps to maintain its effectiveness.